-- bonuses for performance based on factors that may include quality, member satisfaction, and/or cost-effectiveness; or - a practice called capitation which is when a group of In-Network providers receives a monthly payment from UnitedHealthcare for each Covered Person who selects an In-Network provider within the group to perform or coordinate certain health services.
-The In-Network providers receive this monthly payment regardless of whether the cost of providing or arranging to provide the Covered Person's health care is less than or more than the payment.
+- bonuses for performance based on factors that may include quality, member satisfaction, and/or cost-effectiveness; - a practice called capitation which is when a group of In-Network providers receives a monthly payment from UnitedHealthcare for each Covered Person who selects an InNetwork provider within the group to perform or coordinate certain health services.
+The In-Network providers receive this monthly payment regardless of whether the cost of providing or arranging to provide the Covered Person's health care is less than or more than the payment; or - bundled payments certain In-Network providers receive a bundled payment for a group of Covered Health Services for a particular procedure or medical condition.
+The applicable Copayment and/or Coinsurance will be calculated based on the provider type that received the bundled payment.
+The In-Network providers receive these bundled payments regardless of whether the cost of providing or arranging to provide the Covered Person's health care is less than or more than the payment.
+If you receive follow-up services related to a procedure where a bundled payment is made, an additional Copayment and/or Coinsurance may not be required if such follow-up services are included in the bundled payment.
+You may receive some Covered Health Services that are not considered part of the inclusive bundled payment and /or Coinsurance as described in your Schedule of Benefits.